|All rights reserved.

 Click the picture to visit the AA Web Site.

 The Narcotics Anonymous Web Site provides information to professionals in various fields, potential members, and not-addict family

 Visit the Illinois Department of Human Services Web Site when you need help to meet basic needs, cope with illness, emergencies, or other

 challenges to self-sufficiency.
 Click on the DHS Logo to search the DHS Web Site, or click on these words to go to DHS and learn about

 Developmental Disability, Mental Health, Alcoholism & Addiction, Disability & Rehabilitation, or Violence & Abuse Prevention.

 The Illinois Department on Aging provides local information and assistance for persons 60 years of age and older.
-Seniors and caregivers can
+Seniors and caregivers

-Illinois Department on Aging Web Site, and view a variety of helpful links.
+the Illinois Department on Aging Web Site, and view a variety of helpful links.

-The United States Department of Health and Human Services provides the Substance Abuse & Mental Health Services Administration Web Site
+The United States Department of Health and Human Services provides the Substance Abuse & Mental Health Services Administration Web

-to offer helpful information to individuals and families dealing with substance abuse or mental health issues.
+Site to offer helpful information to individuals and families dealing with substance abuse or mental health issues.